WaveELD/old/book/ch02_waves.md

 # The Wave Equation: Newtonian Version

-y^t_x$.
 The restoring force *f* pulling back on a given point is the total disturbance of that point relative to its two neighbors on either side, which is the sum of the differences between the state value at that point compared to the each of the two neighbors ($f = f_l + f_r$).
 This force *f* creates an acceleration $a=f/m$, which in turn updates the velocity, which in turn drives a change in the state value for the next time step.
 That's all there is to it.
 This system has a built-in inertia (due to the basic Newtonian physics of force, acceleration and velocity), so it will end up overshooting the average of its neighbors (who meanwhile are on the move themselves) -- this all creates the fascinating wave dynamics.}}

 We start by deriving the second order wave equation from basic Newtonian physical principles, in a simple one-dimensional case with discrete uniform cells each having a "state value" that represents the "stuff" that moves around in the wave (e.g., the height of water) ().
 Time is also discretized, with everything computed in discrete time steps, consistent with the **cellular automaton (CA)** framework discussed in the [Introductory Chapter](ch01_intro.md).
 In the notation of the figure, we label the location of each cell using the index *x*, and each time step with the index *t*, and the current state value of a given cell as $y^t_x$.
 The restoring force is proportional to the difference in state values between a given point and its two neighbors on either side: